konflux-ci/e2e-tests/tests/release/pipelines/README.md

   - The release PipelineRuns are expected to pass.
   - The Releases pass.
   - Validate that the SBOM for both components were uploaded to Pyxis stage.

+### The happy path with pushing to external registry (push_to_external_registry.go)

+This test is designed to run the release pipeline `push-to-external-registry`.

+Checkpoints:
+  - A build PipelineRun is created in the dev namespace.
+  - The build PipelineRun passes.
+  - The release PipelineRun is successfully created in the managed namespace.
+  - The release PipelineRun is expected to pass.
+  - Test if the image from the snapshot is pushed to Quay
+  - The Release passes.

 ### The happy path of FBC related tests (fbc_release.go)